antiantilopa/primitive-engine/DOC.md

 ### GameObject.get_childs()
 GameObject.get_childs(tag: str) -> list\[[GameObject](#game-object)]
-returns all childs of the components with a given tag
+returns all childs of the components with a given tag.

 ### GameObject.iteration()
 GameObject.iteration() -> None
-calls iteration() method for all components of the game object
+calls iteration() method for all components of the game object.

 ### GameObject.draw()
 GameObject.draw() -> None
-calls draw() method for all components of the game object
+if need_draw and acive are both True, calls draw() method for all components of the game object.

 ### GameObject.update()
 GameObject.update() -> None
-calls iteration() and draw() methods for all components of the game object
+calls iteration() and draw() methods for all components of the game object.

 ### GameObject.enable()
 GameObject.enable() -> None